UMajumder/Classification-using-Logistic-Regression-in-R/README.md

 After cleaning and organizing the data I dived into Exploratory Data Analysis using visualizations with ggplot2

-# First I create a histogram of ages colored by income
+#First I create a histogram of ages colored by income

-# Then I checked the histogram of hours worked per week
+#Then I checked the histogram of hours worked per week

-# Finally I checked the barplot of region by income
+#Finally I checked the barplot of region by income

-Finally I built the Logistic regression model, and checked for performance metrices like Accuracy, Recall, and Precision.
+Finally I built the Logistic regression model, and checked for performance metrices like Accuracy, Recall, and Precision using the confusion matrix.

 ##END##